 - A commitment to meaningfully contributing to their communities

-The deadline to apply to the Honors College curriculum and/or the University Scholars Program is November 1.
-You’ll find a check box for both programs in the online application.
+The deadline to apply to the Honors College and University Scholars Program is November 1.
 Applications submitted after the deadline will be considered on a space available basis.

 In addition, we strongly recommend that applicants submit:

 - At least one letter of recommendation from an academic, core-area teacher

 If you are already submitting these documents as a part of your online application, you do not have to submit additional copies to the Honors College.
 Applications are reviewed within the same online system.